 - Wait.... - she groaned, - are you saying that I take more and more even when my plate is full because I hope it will give me this feeling...?

 - So I don't need to exhaust myself.. because it clearly doesn't work, right?
 What do I need to do then?
 I feel like nothing is enough...

 First, we looked why Diana never felt enough.
 She was great at school, but her parents were so busy with a big family, they didn't know about it.
 Teachers didn't complain about Diana so her parents never even went to PTA meetings, they had no idea she was a very accomplished student.

-At first, Diana said she was over her parents' indifference.
+Diana said she was over her parents' indifference.
 She did a lot of work on herself and overcame resentment she used to have.
-Although it was true, we found out that her way to deal with lack of approval as a kid was extra responsibility she took for her friends and classmates.
+Although it was true, we found out that her way to deal with lack of approval as a kid was the extra responsibility she took for her friends and classmates.
 Diana spent nights doing tests for those who fell behind, covered her classmates all the time even when she felt it was wrong to do it.
 Sometimes they even called her "Lifesaver Diane."
-She couldn't get approval she needed from her parents as a child, so she was trying to replace it by being responsible for everyone she knew.
-She didn't know how to say know because her feeling of worth depended on other people.
+She couldn't get the approval she needed from her parents as a child, so she was trying to replace it by being responsible for everyone she knew.
+She didn't know how to say no because her feeling of worthiness depended on other people.

 When she realized that, it helped her to let go this wrong belief, forgive her parents who did the best they could.
 Now she feels connected with the source of worthiness and strength inside.

 Working with Diana and many other women, I realized that often we repeat the same patterns.
 There are many assumptions we subconsciously adopt that prevent us from seeing our worth at work or in relationships.
 Here are 6 essential ideas you need to change to understand your worth.